unpackdev/fdb/README.md

 4. **Handlers**: Each server has a `WriteHandler` and `ReadHandler` that interact with the `MDBX` database to set and get key-value pairs.
 5. **Connection Handling**: This is where the incoming connections are processed.
 It uses `gnet` and `QUIC` to handle streams or frames and react to incoming data.

-This architecture provides a high-level overview of the `fdb` system.
-You can copy this into your README, and GitHub will render the mermaid diagram automatically.

 ## GNET